The best gifts to buy for the kitchen

-Foodie, (ˈfuːdi): a person with an ardent or refined interest in food, eating not only out of hunger but out of interest, hobby or pleasure.

 Holiday gift shopping for foodies can be challenging, especially if you don't quite share the obsession.
-They're usually on top of the latest trends and novelties, and they already tend to snap up what they like.
+They're usually on top of the latest trends and novelties, and they tend to snap up what they like before you can buy it for them.

 Ah, but they can't know everything.
 Below you'll find the best gifts for foodies.
-These cutting-edge gadgets, like a handy air fryer and convection combo oven, and high-quality analog culinary tools, such as a set of high carbon steel knives or the oh-so-trendy and oh-so-often-sold-out Always Pan, will satisfy the food and drink needs of even the most discerning home chef.
+These cutting-edge gadgets, like a handy air fryer and convection combo oven, and high-quality analog culinary tools, such as this modern knife block or the oh-so-trendy and oh-so-often-sold-out Always Pan, will satisfy the food and drink needs of even the most discerning home chef.
 Plus, these cooking gifts are more creative than wine charms or a bottle of Scotch (not that we don't love Scotch).

 Read more: Our favorite cookware sets of 2020